Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 23.

 HP: Some spherical 210Po halos formed in wood that had soaked in water for months during the flood.
 (Water-saturated wood, when compressed, deforms like a gel.)
 As the Rocky Mountains buckled up during the compression event, that “gel” was suddenly compressed.
 Within seconds, partially formed spherical halos became elliptical.
-Then, the remaining 210Po (whose half-life today is 138 days, about the length of the flood phase) finished its decay by forming the spherical halo that is superimposed on the elliptical halo.
+Then, the remaining 210Po (whose half-life today is 138 days, about the length of the flood phase) finished its decay by forming a spherical halo superimposed on the elliptical halo.

 24.